How To Feed A Loon

 • ¼ cup cool water

-• 4 tbsp vegetable oil plus more, as needed
+• 4 tablespoon vegetable oil plus more, as needed

 • 1 cup scallions several bunches, thinly sliced, green parts only